AdobeDocs/campaign-classic.de-DE/help/production/using/upgrading.md

 >[!NOTE]
 >
 >Ausführliche Installationsanweisungen finden Sie in [diesem Abschnitt](../../installation/using/installing-campaign-standard-packages.md).
-Ressourcen werden automatisch synchronisiert.
-Sie müssen jedoch sicherstellen, dass keine Fehler aufgetreten sind.
-Weitere Informationen finden Sie unter [Beheben von Aktualisierungskonflikten](#resolving-upgrade-conflicts).
+Resources are synchronized automatically, however you need to make sure no errors occurred.
+For more on this, refer to [Resolving upgrade conflicts](#resolving-upgrade-conflicts).

-### Webserver neu starten {#reboot-the-web-server}
+### Reboot the web server {#reboot-the-web-server}

-Sie müssen den Apache herunterfahren, damit die neue Bibliothek angewendet werden kann.
+You must shut down Apache for the new library to become applicable.

 Führen Sie dazu den folgenden Befehl aus: